DSC-LSU/Info-Session-Fall-2020-Slides/README.md

 # Flutter Presentation at Fall 2020 DSC LSU Info Session

-This is the presentation I used in for the Fall 2020 DSC LSU Info Session.
+This is the presentation [Rohan](https://github.com/rohan-kadkol) used in for the Fall 2020 DSC LSU Info Session.

 [See the full video on YouTube](https://redirect.dsclsu.com/youtube)